thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

 - Review/QA: with this, the developers know when they see something in the review column, they need to go look at it and help another developer out and review their story and make sure that it meets the criteria needed to go merge it into the rest of the code.

-- Done: it meand the developer is done with that story, but doesn't mean that it's been accepted by the product owner.
+- Done: it means the developer is done with that story, but doesn't mean that it's been accepted by the product owner.
 That is something that happens during the sprint review.

 # **User stories**